 How do you know if you are dealing with a minor use?

 For minor uses in the Netherlands, the Ctgb has developed a list with a reading guide.
-Till november 1, 2019 ,version 2.1 of the List of Minor Uses had to be used; from 1 november 2019 only the List of Minor Uses version 3.0 can be used .
+Till November 1, 2019 ,version 2.1 of the List of Minor Uses had to be used; from November 1, 2019till December 31, 2020 version 3.0 and from January 1, 2021 version 4.0 must be used.
 Regarding ‘incidental use’ on a large-scale crop, the Minor Uses Desk of the Netherlands Food and Consumer Product Safety Authority (NVWA) can provide advice.
 For a summary of minor uses in other EU Member States, see National Minor Crops / Uses in the European Minor Uses Database (EUMUDA).

 The definition of ‘minor’ is locally bounded.
 The regulation 1107/2009 defines ‘minor use’ as the use of a plant protection product in a particular Member State on plants or plant products which are